hudsoncannelongo/learn-python/README.md

-# 🧠 How to Turn Pseudocode into Python Code
+# 🧠 Hudson is Learning Python! 🐍

 ## Step 1: Think about what you want your code to do and break it down into smaller steps in simple english.